ANNA THAM (SANDERS)

 Originally from Brockton, Massachusetts, Anna has traveled extensively around the world and chose to pursue her academic journey in Scotland.
 She earned both her BSc in Physiology and Sport Science and her MSc in Immunology and Inflammatory Disease from the University of Glasgow.

-Her research career began at the Institute of Infection and Immunity, where she worked in the parasitology department under Professor Maizels.
+Her research career began at the Institute of Infection and Immunity, where she worked in the Parasitology department under Professor Maizels.
 There, she contributed to important research on how helminth parasites manipulate host immune responses to their advantage.
 She later joined Professor McCulloch’s laboratory, where she focused on Leishmania research, specifically investigating the origins of replication.

 Anna is joining the Liddelow Lab as a laboratory manager, where she looks forward to supporting daily operations and contributing to the team’s research goals.
 She is excited to help out wherever needed and deepen her understanding of astrocyte biology and their role in neurological disease.